Best tools to grow your business exponentially!

 A Web Application Firewall (WAF) is a type of firewall that is specifically designed to protect websites.
 Servers, particular websites, or large groups of websites can all be protected.

 A web application firewall (WAF) on your WordPress site will act as a firewall between your site and the rest of the internet.
 A firewall watches for suspicious behavior, detects assaults, viruses, and other unwelcome occurrences, and blocks anything it deems dangerous.

 Install SSL Certificate

 SSL, or Secure Sockets Layer, is now widely used for all types of websites.
 Initially, SSL was required to make a website safe for specific processes, such as payment processing.
-Today, however, Google has realised its significance and gives SSL-enabled websites a higher ranking in its search results.
+Today, however, Google has realized its significance and gives SSL-enabled websites a higher ranking in their search results.

 SSL is required for any site that handles sensitive data, such as passwords or credit card numbers.
 All data between the user’s web browser and your web server is transferred in plain text if you don’t have an SSL certificate.